keelancook/mediumish/_posts/2017-08-14-does-our-attitude-need-to-be-changed-thoughts-after-charlottesville.md

 ---
 layout: post
-title: "Does our attitude need to be changed?
-Thoughts after Charlottesville."
+title: "Does Our Attitude Need to be Changed?
+Thoughts after Charlottesville"
 date: "2017-08-14"
 categories:
   - "charlottesville protests"